How to Plan a Conference Agenda (Free Templates for Word)

 Give attendees the ability to attach sessions to their calendar

-An excellent way to measure the success of your conference is by analyzing the agenda structure, examining attendee feedback, and measuring key metrics such as attendee satisfaction, session attendance, and networking activity.
-This will help you determine any issues with the agenda, identify areas for improvement for future programs and collect data you can share with relevant stakeholders such as sponsors and senior leadership to showcase the event’s ROI.
+An excellent way to measure the success of your event is by examining attendee feedback and measuring key metrics such as attendee satisfaction, session attendance, and networking activity.
+This will help you determine any issues with the agenda, identify areas for improvement for future programs, and collect data you can share with relevant stakeholders, such as sponsors and senior leadership, to showcase the event’s ROI.
 Demonstrating the success of your conference will also help you gain sponsorship for future events.

 Best Practices